wixplosives/stylable.io/docs/getting-started/nextjs-integration.md

 title: NextJS Integration
 ---

-There are few steps you need to follow in order to integrate Stylable to your NextJS project.
+There are few steps you need to follow to integrate Stylable in your NextJS project.

 1. Create a `next.config.js`
 2. Use NextJS webpack 5 future